Download PDF

 Open Markets

-As a member of the EU, Slovakia has 46 preferential trade agreements in force.
-The trade-weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
-Slovakia has an additional 44 country-specific nontariff barriers.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent, and more than 600 EU-mandated nontariff measures are in force.
 Full foreign ownership is permitted in most sectors.
-The financial sector has undergone significant liberalization, and the banking sector remains relatively sound.
+The banking sector remains relatively sound.